IBM/example-bank/README.md

 - Build and push the image on your own repository
 ```
-docker build -t <your-repository/image-name> loyalty-knative-service
+docker build -t <your-repository/image-name> bank-knative-service
 docker push <your-repository/image-name>
 ```

-- Modify `loyalty-knative-service/deployment.yaml` file to use the image you just built
+- Modify `bank-knative-service/deployment.yaml` file to use the image you just built

 ```
 # spec: